megascatterbomb/mega_mod/README.md

   - Fixed check to prevent low damage (<=30) hits killing low health (<=30) players.
 - Control Point:
   - Capturing the point no longer instantly ends the round:
-    - If RED caps, they get guaranteed crits on all weapons and a powerful 5 second health regen.
+    - If the Mercs cap, they get guaranteed crits on all weapons and a powerful 5 second health regen.
     - If Hale caps, the cooldown on all of his special abilities is reduced to 5 seconds.
   - On capture, the stalemate timer is disabled entirely and the point locks itself permanently.
   - The round will eventually end due to Hale's health changing over time:
-    - When RED caps, Hale's health will tick down faster and faster.
-This guarantees his death if he doesn't manage to kill all of RED team first.
+    - When the Mercs cap, Hale's health will tick down faster and faster.
+This guarantees his death if he doesn't manage to kill all of the Mercs first.
     - When Hale caps, his health will tick up faster and faster until it reaches max health, at which point Hale wins the round.
   - The health gained/lost each second starts at 1, then increases by 1 every second.
-  - If RED has the point and Hale doesn't do any damage to RED for 30 seconds, an additional 1.05 multiplier is added onto the health drain *each second*.
+  - If the Mercs have the point and Hale doesn't do any damage to the Mercs for 30 seconds, an additional 1.05 multiplier is added onto the health drain *each second*.
     - For example This means a $1.05^{15} = 2.08$ multiplier to the health drain per tick after 45 seconds of not dealing damage.
 The multiplier resets to 1.0 once Hale deals damage.
-    - The reverse is also true if Hale owns the point and the mercs don't deal damage to Hale for 30 seconds; Hale's health will regenerate faster via a similar multiplier.
+    - The reverse is also true; if Hale owns the point and the mercs don't deal damage to Hale for 30 seconds, Hale's health will regenerate faster.
     - This multiplier resets the moment the team that has the point takes damage from the other team.
   - These changes prevent either side from getting an undeserved victory, as the opponent still has a *slim* chance of winning after the capture.
   - Capturing the point produces exciting gameplay to finish a round as opposed to a sudden cutoff.

-# Miscellanious Fixes
+# Map Specific/Miscellanious Fixes

+## arena_perks

+### Added a 2:50 time limit for each mini-round.
+Time limit chosen so the 2:00 mark coincides with the unlocking of the point.
+If the time limit is reached, then whichever team has more players alive wins.
+If both teams have the same amount of living players, then it's a tie.

+### Made ties less arbitrary.
+When both teams die at exactly the same time (or the time limit introduced by this mod is reached), both teams get a point.
+This is necessary as the game can't last more than 5 rounds.
+However, if the score is 2-2 and there's a tie, the winning team is chosen arbitrarily.
+If this rare situation occurs, this mod makes the win slightly less arbitrary by awarding the win to whichever team most recently lost a player to death (implying their team lasted longer).

 ## Cumulative cash on cp_freaky_fair